linhtran1003/fc-barcelona-performance-analysis/README.md

 ## Recommendations

+- Improving Finishing Efficiency Across All Situations:
+  - Target combined GF/xG > 1.10 (current ≈ 0.81) through
+  - Implement finishing-focused training and tactical adjustments: expected improvement +0.15 increase in open-play GF/xG.
+- Enhance Denfensive Ability:
+  - Target GA reduction of 30–40% (from 44 → under 30).
+  - Prioritize recruitment for high-quality Center Back (CB) and Defensive Midfiedlder (DM) positions, which are crucial for defensive system.
+- Rebuild Financial Stability & Manage Resources + Recruitment:
   - FC Barcelona's challenges extends beyond tactics - the club **must restore its long-term financial stability** to rebuild their position as one of top-tier clubs and regain their competitiveness against other rivals.
   - Optimize recruitment efficiency for high-value player acquisitions
-- Use data-driven performance monitoring to guide tactical and operational decisions
+  - Use data-driven performance & scouting to guide tactical and operational decisions

 ## Limitations & Potential Improvements in The Future